khulnasoft-lab/design.khulnasoft.com/contents/content/date-time.md

 ### Adding timezone data

-When multiple timezones are present, append the timezone information to the end of the date and time format.
+In situations where timezone context is important, for example in alerts or incidents, append the timezone information to the end of the date and time.